YinHk-Notes/C-Sharp-cheatsheet/c# concepts/class/constructor.md

 ```

 ### private constructor
 A private constructor is a special instance constructor.
-It is generally used in classes that contain `static` members only
+It is generally used in classes that contain **`static`** members only

-If a class has one or more private constructors and no public constructors, other classes (except nested classes) cannot create instances of this class.
+If a class has one or more private constructors and **no public constructors**, other classes (except nested classes) **cannot create instances of this class**.
 ```cs
 public class Counter
 {